MathiasStokholm/alkymi/docs/source/advanced/execution.rst

 cache have been changed.
 This is expensive, since alkymi needs to read and compute an MD5 checksum for each external file that is referenced (see :ref:`checksums_external_files`).
 This step is needed to support traditional "Make"-like behavior.

+.. rubric:: Evaluation

+When ``.brew()`` is called on a recipe, alkymi will compute the status of nodes in the graph, and then continue on to actually evaluating the recipes that are dirty.
+When starting this procedure, alkymi will traverse the graph back to the first recipe(s) that have the ``Ok`` status, grab the corresponding outputs, and then proceed back up the graph toward the target recipe.
+As described in the :ref:`Caching` section, alkymi will only load cached outputs when they are actually needed for calling a bound function.
+For each node that is visited as part of the evaluation, alkymi will call the bound function and cache the outputs if enabled, before proceeding to the next node.
+When the target recipe has been evaluated, the outputs are returned from the ``.brew()`` call to the caller.

+Note that when a sequence of similar values (e.g. a list of strings) needs to have a function applied to each of them (similar to Python's built-in ``map`` function), alkymi can perform partial evaluation and caching of the results (see :ref:`sequences`)

 .. rubric:: Custom Cleanliness Functions